Mask: Fashion

-Decorative masks may be worn as part of a costume outside of ritual or ceremonial functions.
-This is often described as a masque, and relates closely to carnival styles.
-For example, attendants of a costume party will sometimes wear masks as part of their costumes.
+Decorative masks may be worn as part of a costume outside of ritual, ceremonial, or historic masque entertainment.
+Often inspired by masquerade ball and carnival styles, attendees at costume or carnival parties frequently wear masks to enhance their costumes.

-Several artists in the 20th and 21st century, such as Isamaya Ffrench and Damselfrau, create masks as wearable art.
+Several artists in the 20th and 21st centuries, such as Isamaya Ffrench and Damselfrau, create masks as wearable art, bridging the gap between traditional masks and modern design.